 Living with CF means following an aggressive care plan to manage symptoms so that children stay healthy and active.

-Many children are diagnosed with cystic fibrosis as infants during a newborn screening, which is completed within the first 48 hours of life in Indiana.
+Many children are diagnosed with cystic fibrosis as infants during newborn screening.
+This screening is completed within the first 48 hours after birth in Indiana.

 Treatment for cystic fibrosis includes: